thosgood/this-weeks-finds/markdown/101-151/week147.md

                          o    o    o    o   o

 it fails miserably!
-We don\'t obtain a set with 2.5 elements, because the group action is not free: the point in the middle gets mapped to itself.
-So to define \"sets with fractional cardinality\", we need a way to count the point in the middle as \"half a point\".
+We don't obtain a set with 2.5 elements, because the group action is not free: the point in the middle gets mapped to itself.
+So to define "sets with fractional cardinality", we need a way to count the point in the middle as "half a point".

 To do this, we should first find a better way to define the quotient of S by G when the action fails to be free.
-Following the policy of replacing equations by isomorphisms, let us define the \"weak quotient\" S//G to be the category with elements of S as its objects, with a morphism g: s → s\' whenever g(s) = s\', and with composition of morphisms defined in the obvious way.
+Following the policy of replacing equations by isomorphisms, let us define the "weak quotient" S//G to be the category with elements of S as its objects, with a morphism g: s → s' whenever g(s) = s', and with composition of morphisms defined in the obvious way.

-Next, let us figure out a good way to define the \"cardinality\" of a category.
+Next, let us figure out a good way to define the "cardinality" of a category.
 Pondering the examples above leads us to the following recipe: for each isomorphism class of objects we pick a representative x and compute the reciprocal of the number of automorphisms of this object;
 then we sum over isomorphism classes.

-It is easy to see that with this definition, the point in the middle of the previous picture gets counted as \`half a point\' because it has two automorphisms, so we get a category with cardinality 2.5.
+It is easy to see that with this definition, the point in the middle of the previous picture gets counted as \`half a point' because it has two automorphisms, so we get a category with cardinality 2.5.
 In general,

 \|S//G\| = \|S\|/\|G\|

-whenever G is a finite group acting on a finite set S. This formula is a simplified version of \`Burnside\'s lemma\', so-called because it is due to Cauchy and Frobenius.
-Burnside\'s lemma gives the cardinality of the ordinary quotient.
-But the weak quotient is nicer, so Burnside\'s lemma simplifies when we use weak quotients.
+whenever G is a finite group acting on a finite set S. This formula is a simplified version of \`Burnside's lemma', so-called because it is due to Cauchy and Frobenius.
+Burnside's lemma gives the cardinality of the ordinary quotient.
+But the weak quotient is nicer, so Burnside's lemma simplifies when we use weak quotients.

 Now, the formula for the cardinality of a category makes sense even for some categories that have infinitely many objects - all we need is for the sum to make sense.
-So let\'s try to compute the cardinality of the category of finite sets!
+So let's try to compute the cardinality of the category of finite sets!
 Since any n-element set has n! automorphisms (i.e. permutations), we get following marvelous formula: